SusanJJN/Aurora-Substorm-Prediction/README.md

 cd src/model/ConvLSTM
 python runMix.py
 ```
-The code will finish training and testing on all the bootstrap sampling sets.
+The code will finish the training processes on all the bootstrap sampling sets and generate the testing results.
+The testing results are saved in the long_test file in each training log file, and the checkpoint.pth is the saved best model file.

 # Generate final prediction
 ```python